 Clean the area around filter.
-Using a filter wrench, strap wrench or other suitable filter wrench (A), remove the filter (B) from the engine and allow the oil to drain.
-The 'O' rings may remain on engine or filter (Ref Fig. 20 on page 16)
+Using a filter wrench, strap wrench or other suitable wrench, remove the filter (B) from the engine and allow the oil to drain.
+The 'O' rings may remain on engine (A) or filter (B) (Ref Fig. 20 on page 16)